subwaymatch/power-bi-histogram-chart-visual-by-microsoft-legacy/README.md

 <img width="400" src="https://github.com/subwaymatch/power-bi-histogram-chart-visual-by-microsoft-legacy/assets/1064036/c5d3163b-767b-4e24-8872-b604a5a73429">
 <br /><br />

 In 2022, Microsoft's Histogram Chart custom visual disappeared from AppSource without any official comments from Microsoft.
-The [official AppSource page](https://store.office.com/en-us/app.aspx?assetid=WA104380776&sourcecorrid=e26ecce9-0b9e-47f4-9c7a-a023465dafdc&searchapppos=0&ui=en-US&rs=en-US&ad=US&appredirect=false) returns a 404.
-This custom visual file was extracted from one of my old Power BI files.
+The [official AppSource page](https://store.office.com/en-us/app.aspx?assetid=WA104380776&sourcecorrid=e26ecce9-0b9e-47f4-9c7a-a023465dafdc&searchapppos=0&ui=en-US&rs=en-US&ad=US&appredirect=false) currently returns a 404.
+The only way to use Microsoft's Histogram Chart is to extract the custom visual file (`.pbiviz`) from an old Power BI file that included the custom visual.
+This repository is meant to share the extracted custom visual for users who are looking to use Microsoft's Histogram Chart.

 ## 🧪 Loading the custom visual in Power BI